 Marketing Orders

-Marketing orders and agreements are legal instruments issued by the USDA Secretary that are designed to stabilize market conditions for certain agricultural commodities by regulating the handling of those commodities in interstate or foreign commerce.
-Read the full overview
+Marketing orders and agreements are legal instruments issued by the USDA Secretary that are designed to stabilize market conditions for certain agricultural commodities.
+Marketing orders regulate the interstate or foreign commerce of those commodities.
+Read the full overview.

 Note: Recently added resources are posted at the top of the applicable sections.